Most companies share one glaring thing in common: they could use a lot more leads.

-First let’s cover the organic lead generation strategies.
-While these take a bit longer to get going than paid strategies, they are also more consistent and do not require a constant input of direct budget to keep them working.
-Of course, even “free” channels require an investment of at minimum time and if you want to scale them then they require monetary budget as well to keep them going strong and continuing to grow.
+First, let’s cover organic lead generation strategies.
+While these take a bit longer to get tangible results than paid strategies, they are also more consistent and don’t require a constant input of ad spend to provide value.

 Let’s cover each strategy individually!

-Everyone talks about SEO, and that’s because it is still the best way to drive leads online.
-In many industries, SEO traffic is still the #1 driver of volume and quality and it converts extremely well to paying customers.
+Everyone talks about SEO, and that’s because it is still the most effective way to drive leads online.
+In many industries, SEO traffic is still the number one driver of volume.
+Plus, it converts extremely well to paying customers.